adaptris/interlok-docs-legacy/pages/ui/ui-config.md

 ![Config page action bar](./images/ui-user-guide/config-import-open.png)

+- **Active Adapter:** Retrieve a configuration from a running Adapter configured in the application.
+- **New:** Create a brand new Adapter configuration.
-- **Open File:** Open an Adapter configuration file from your file system.
+- **File System:** Open an Adapter configuration file from your file system.
+- **Saved Config:** Open an Adapter configuration from the list of previously saved configurations.
+- **Auto Saved:** Open an Adapter configuration from the last auto saved configuration.
+- **Use Template:** Create a new Adapter configuration from a template.
-- **Open Swagger File:** Open an Adapter configuration using a Swagger file from your file system.
+- **Swagger:** Open an Adapter configuration using a Swagger file from your file system.
 Simple rest service swagger configuration (yaml or json) get converted to an adapter config with http jetty consumers.
 (Since 3.5.0)
-- **Load From Vcs:** Retrieve a configuration from a Version Control System (Subversion or Git).
+- **Version Control:** Retrieve a configuration from a Version Control System (Subversion or Git).
 For this option to be enabled [VCS](advanced-version-control.html) needs to be configured and you need at least one VCS Profile.
-- **Open Saved:** Open an Adapter configuration from the list of previously saved configurations.
-- **Open Auto Saved:** Open an Adapter configuration from the last auto saved configuration.
-- **Use Template:** Create a new Adapter configuration from a template.
-- **Load Active:** Retrieve a configuration from a running Adapter configured in the application.
-- **New:** Create a brand new Adapter configuration.
 - **Import:** Import an Adapter configuration with variable properties.

 ## Navigating the config page ##